Working with attestation reports¶

 print(appraisal)

 This example assumes no endorsement data (nonce, workflow ID, request body, or response body) is available.
-If you have some of these items, you can pass them as a partial list to appraise() in any order to strengthen verification.
+If you have some of these items, you can pass them as a partial dictionary to appraise() in any order to strengthen verification.

 All attestation reports include an expiry timestamp.
 If a report has expired but you still need to verify its contents, you can disable expiry checks while keeping all other validations intact: